What Is Mulch?

 It does not break down like wood mulch.

-It can also hold and radiate heat, which may not be right for every plant or location.
+It can also absorb, retain, and radiate heat, which may not be right for every plant or location.

-Stone mulch works best when it fits the landscape design, plant selection, drainage, and maintenance plan.
+Stone mulch works best when it fits the landscape design, plant selection, drainage, maintenance plan, and site conditions.

 18. Rubber Mulch